Trilmatic/npm-file-input/README.md

 import FormioFile from "formio-file";
 ```

-if you want to use the default styles just import them
+if you want to use the default styles just import them too

 ```js
 import 'formio-file/src/formio-file.css'